 To gain some clarity on this, it might be helpful to consider an analogy that compares the Messengers of God to teachers, and humanity to a student.
 Let’s imagine a child as he enters school.
-The first grade teacher helps him to do basic math, perhaps how to add and subtract numbers.
-This capacity is the foundation upon which the second grade teacher will teach the student how to multiply and divide.
-The third grade teacher will teach something else, and so on, until eventually the student is able to master calculus.
+The first teacher helps him to do basic math, perhaps how to add and subtract numbers.
+This capacity is the foundation upon which the second teacher will teach the student how to multiply and divide.
+The third teacher will teach something else, and so on, until eventually the student is able to master calculus.

 In like manner, Baha’u’llah explains how Divine Revelation needs to be a gradual process: